Rehd-k/ims-client/README.md

 2) do scanner for phone

 https://gemini.google.com/app/9231581f2a156c4d -- this link is for how to do the auto update thing ( check everytime you wan tot update)

+stopping order from submiting if amount paid issnt entered